-This video provides a demonstration of a Pet Partners Team Evaluation and will give you an idea of how an evaluation is conducted.
+This video provides a demonstration of a Pet Partners evaluation and will give you an idea of how an evaluation is conducted.
 Total playtime for segments 1 through 22 is 16 minutes, and segments 23 through 27 for small dogs and cats take another 5 minutes.

 After taking the Handler Course, you will find How to Prepare for a Pet Partners Team Evaluation extremely helpful.
 It discusses what you need to do to prepare for a Pet Partners Team Evaluation, with tips on the specific exercises.

 How to Prepare for a Pet Partners Team Evaluation

 We know from experience that students who sign up to evaluate before they have practiced all of the evaluation exercises often drop out before their evaluation date.
 This not only creates havoc with evaluation scheduling, but is inconsiderate to those who were forced to find other evaluations.
 These people have the best of intentions when they sign up, but life gets in the way of their plans to practice or their animal doesn't perform as anticipated.

 Also, often teams that fail their first evaluations never return to try again.

 You can sign up for an evaluation anytime you like.
 Our opinion is only meant to suggest a course of action we believe will help ensure your success.